jfobrycki/resources/README.md

 ## Projections

+- [Choosing the Right Map Projection](https://source.opennews.org/articles/choosing-right-map-projection/): Michael Corey’s guide to smashing the earth for fun and profit
 - [Projection Wizard](http://projectionwizard.org/ "Projection Wizard"): Helps you select an appropriate projection for your map, depending on the area that you are mapping.
 - [Projection overlays](http://sandbox.azavea.com/projection-overlays/ "Azavea: Projection Overlays"): Shows different areas of the world in different projections to demonstrate the importance of selecting an appropriate projection
 - [ArcGIS list of supported map projections](http://help.arcgis.com/en/arcgisdesktop/10.0/help/index.html#//003r00000017000000 "ArcGIS list of supported map projections")